Groupwise Image Registration with Edge-Based Loss for Low-SNR Cardiac MRI: Methods

-In each study, we compare five methods: (i) a traditional nonrigid image registration (\moco) based on minimizing a symmetric energy functional, \cite{guetter2011efficient} (ii) \vxm with CC-based loss (\vxmcc), (iii) \vxm with LDC-based loss (\vxmed), (iv) averaging network with CC-based loss (\aimcc), and (v) averaging network with LDC-based loss (\aimed). \vxmcc and \vxmed are applied to imaging pairs, followed by the averaging of the registered images.
-In contrast, \aimcc and \aimed perform groupwise registration by employing the mean layer, as shown in \figref{layout}.
-Also, note that \vxmed and \aimcc are included to highlight the independent effects of the groupwise registration and LDC-based loss used in \aimed.
 Although image registration methods based on edge-guidance have been proposed for noncardiac applications,\cite{sideri2022multi,chai2020mri,cao2021edge} the classical gradient-based edge detection used in these methods make them ill-equipped for low SNR conditions.
 This point is conveyed in Supporting Information \figsupref{edges}, where gradient-based edge detection deteriorates more quickly with noise compared to LDC-based edge detection.
-Also, our attempts to apply the method by Sideri-Lampretsa et al.,\cite{sideri2022multi} which was originally proposed for high-SNR brain imaging, did not yield reasonable results at the SNR-levels considered in this work.
+Also, our attempts to apply the method by Sideri-Lampretsa et al.,\cite{sideri2022multi} which was originally proposed for high-SNR brain imaging, did not yield reasonable results at the SNR levels considered in this work.
 Therefore, such methods are not included in the comparison.

 To evaluate performance, four image quality metrics were employed to compare the registered image with the clean reference $\vec{t}$.
-These metrics included recovery SNR (rSNR), structural similarity index (SSIM), \cite{wang2004image} and two DL-based perceptual metrics, i.e., learned perceptual image patch similarity (LPIPS) \cite{zhang2018unreasonable} and deep image structure and texture similarity (DISTS). \cite{ding2020image} Here, rSNR is defined as the negative of normalized mean squared error defined in dB.
+These metrics included recovery SNR (rSNR), structural similarity index (SSIM), \cite{wang2004image} and two DL-based perceptual metrics, i.e., learned perceptual image patch similarity (LPIPS) \cite{zhang2018unreasonable} and deep image structure and texture similarity (DISTS). \cite{ding2020image} Here, rSNR is defined as the negative of the normalized mean squared error defined in dB.
 Both rSNR and SSIM are commonly utilized in assessing image quality.
 The inclusion of LPIPS and DISTS, however, was inspired by a recent study, \cite{kastryulin2023image} where these perceptual quality metrics were shown to correlate with radiologists' subjective assessment of the MRI quality.
 Since any of the $K+1$ frames can act as a noisy target $\tvec{t}$, the performance metrics were computed and averaged over not only slices and subjects but also $K+1$ possible combinations of $\vec{s}_{1:K}$ and $\tvec{t}$ for each slice.
 The comparison was repeated at three different values of SNR, i.e., 11 dB, 6 dB, and 1 dB.

 In Study IV, where the high-quality reference was not available, the registered images were blindly scored by three expert readers in terms of overall image quality.
 Each image was assigned a score on a five-point Likert scale (1: non-diagnostic, 2: poor, 3: adequate, 4: good, 5: excellent).